KateCourt/carpentriesGeospatial/geospatial3.md

 <br>
 <br>

-## Exercise 7.3 PLot line width by attribute
+## Exercise 7.3 Plot line width by attribute
 Let’s create another plot where we show the different line types with the following thicknesses:

 1. woods road size = 6